 Over the last decade, there has been a global proliferation of RPO capabilities.
 Several countries have demonstrated the ability to conduct not only classical RPO activities for human spaceflight, but also RPO involving robotic spacecraft.
 These RPO capabilities enable satellite formation flying, satellite inspections and surveillance, and on-orbit satellite servicing and refueling.
-As with many other space capabilities, these RPO capabilities are intrinsically dual-use in character and have potential national security and defense applications, such as disabling or destroying satellites.
+As with many other space capabilities, these RPO capabilities are intrinsically dual-use in character and have potential national security and defense applications.
 For this reason, lack of transparency when developing RPO capabilities, such as active removal or space objects from orbit, could give rise to misperceptions and mistrust among States concerning the real intent behind the development and such capabilities.